deepomicslab/Ambigram/readme.md

 To decipher BFB events with translocation, we just need to add one line (shown as following) that includes explicit options at the end of the LH file.
 Ambigram supports 4 complex cases involved with BFB and translocation.

-1. Insertion before BFB (e.g., segments of virus2 are inserted into chr1)
+1. Insertion before BFB (TRX-BFB) (e.g., segments of virus2 are inserted into chr1)

 ```
 PROP I1:chr1:virus2:chr1
 ```

-2. Insertion after BFB (e.g., segments of chr10 and chr12 are inserted into chr3, and insertion starts at Segment 3 or Segment 4 on chr3)
+2. Insertion after BFB (BFB-TRX) (e.g., segments of chr10 and chr12 are inserted into chr3, and insertion starts at Segment 3 or Segment 4 on chr3)

 ```
 PROP I2:chr3:chr10:chr12 M:chr3 S:3:4
 ```

-3. Concatenation before BFB (e.g., segments of chr7 are linked to virus3 by translocation)
+3. Concatenation before BFB (TRX-BFB) (e.g., segments of chr7 are linked to virus3 by translocation)

 ```
 PROP C1:chr7:virus3
 ```

-4. Concatenation after BFB (e.g., segments of chr3 are concatenated with segments of chr6)
+4. Concatenation after BFB (BFB-TRX) (e.g., segments of chr3 are concatenated with segments of chr6)

 ```
 PROP C2:chr3:chr6